 Emissions are either defined as an area emission or as a point source.
-An area emission is valid for a cell in a regular grid with a size of 1/8 degrees longitude by 1/16 degrees latitude, which is about 7 km at European latitudes.
+An area emission in the current CAMS emissions is valid for a cell in a regular grid with a size of 1/10 degrees longitude by 1/20 degrees latitude, which is about 7 km at European latitudes.
 Point sources (mainly power plants and large industrial stacks) are given by their actual position (longitude, latitude).
 The inventory covers Europe up to 60° E, see Figure 8.1.
 Besides the geographical location, each emission is also assigned to a particular country, or, if this is not possible, to a geographical region (for example "Mediterranean Sea" for ship emissions in this area).